-- OTAs take a significant commission on each room sold.
+- OTAs take a commission on each room sold.

-- Some OTAs will not accept inventory unless the hotel meets its price requirements, thus forcing hotels to sell their rooms for cheaper than they want to—on top of the commission the OTA takes.
+- Some OTAs will not accept inventory unless the hotel meets its price requirements.

 There are four major GDSs in the world today: Worldspan, Amadeus, Galileo, and Sabre, and many other minor ones.
 GDSs are used to make reservations for multiple airlines, hotels, car rentals, and other vendors.
 The airline industry first created GDSs to save time on manually inputting and processing flight reservation data.
 GDSs are today used by various entities, including airlines, travel agencies, OTAs, car rentals, hotels and more to manage and process reservations.